Islamic banking and finance: Stability and risk

 In these institutions, investment-account holders neither have the protection of being creditors of the Islamic financial institution, nor do they have the protection of being equity holders with representation on those institutions' boards of directors.
 This introduces a host of other well-documented risk factors for the institution ...

-On the other hand, Habib Ahmed —writing in 2009 shortly after the financial crisis – argues that the practices of Islamic finance have gradually moved closer to conventional finance exposing them to the same dangers of instability.
+On the other hand, Habib Ahmed — writing in 2009 shortly after the 2008 financial crisis – argues that the practices of Islamic finance have gradually moved closer to conventional finance, exposing them to the same dangers of instability.

 When the practice of Islamic finance and the environment under which it operates are examined, one can identify trends that are similar to the ones that caused the current crisis....
-In the recent past, the Gulf region has witnesses its own episodes of speculation in their stock and real estate markets.
+In the recent past, the Gulf region has witnessed its own episodes of speculation in their stock and real estate markets.
 Finally, the Islamic financial industry has witnessed rapid growth with innovations of complex Shari'ah compliant financial products.
 Risks in these new Islamic financial products are complex, as the instruments have multiple types of risks ...

-In any event, a few Islamic banks have failed over the decades.
-In 1988 the Islamic investment house, Ar-Ryan collapsed causing thousands of small investors to lose their savings (they were later reimbursed for their losses by an anonymous Gulf state donor) and dealing a blow to Islamic finance at the time.
+In practice, a few Islamic banks have failed over the decades.
+In 1988 the Islamic investment house Ar-Ryan collapsed, causing thousands of small investors to lose their savings (they were later reimbursed for their losses by an anonymous Gulf state donor) and dealing a blow to Islamic finance at the time.

-In 1998 the management of Bank al Taqwa's failed. with its annual report reporting a "loss of over 23 per cent of principal to both mudaraba depositors and shareholders".
-(It was later revealed that management had violated banking rules "invested in one single project more than 60 per cent bank's assets.")
+In 1998 the management of Bank al Taqwa's failed, with its annual report reporting a "loss of over 23 per cent of principal to both mudaraba depositors and shareholders".
+(It was later revealed that management had violated banking rules and "invested in one single project more than 60 per cent bank's assets.")

 The Ihlas Finance House in Turkey closed in 2001 due to "liquidity problems and financial distress".
 Faisal Islamic Bank had difficulties and closed its operations in the UK for regulatory reasons.

-According to the Economist magazine, "Dubai's debt crisis in 2009 showed that sukuk [Islamic bonds] can help to inflate debt to unsustainable levels."
+According to The Economist, "Dubai's debt crisis in 2009 showed that sukuk [Islamic bonds] can help to inflate debt to unsustainable levels."

 Recessions

-During the global financial crisis Islamic banks "on average, showed stronger resilience" than conventional banks, but "faced larger losses" when the crisis hit "the real economy," according to a 2010 IMF survey.
+During the Great Recession, Islamic banks "on average, showed stronger resilience" than conventional banks, but "faced larger losses" when the crisis hit "the real economy," according to a 2010 IMF survey.

-At the beginning of the "Great Recession" of 2007–9, Islamic banks were "unscathed", leading to one Islamic banking supporter to write that the collapse of leading Wall Street institutions, particularly Lehman Brothers, "should encourage economists world-wide to focus on Islamic banking and finance as an alternative model."
-However gradually the effect of the financial downturn moved to the real sector, affecting Islamic banking.
-According to Ibrahim Warde, 'this showed that Islamic finance was not all a panaceas, and that a faith-based system is not automatically immune to the vagaries of the Financial system.'
+At the beginning of the Great Recession, Islamic banks were "unscathed", leading to one Islamic banking supporter to write that the collapse of leading Wall Street institutions, particularly Lehman Brothers, "should encourage economists world-wide to focus on Islamic banking and finance as an alternative model."
+However, gradually the effect of the financial downturn moved to the real sector, affecting Islamic banking.
+According to Ibrahim Warde, "this showed that Islamic finance was not all a panaceas, and that a faith-based system is not automatically immune to the vagaries of the Financial system."